 Students who are on academic warning must see one of the following advisors based on their status as a curricular (meaning a student in an academic program like Business Administration) or non-curricular (meaning a student who has chosen not to select an academic program).

 Students who are degree/certificate seeking (meaning curricular students) see the faculty advisor assigned to them.
 This advisor is assigned based on the program that they are pursuing.
 Your specific academic advisor is listed in your SIS account.
-Students who are non-degree seeking (non-curricular) must see an advisor in the Student Success Center.
+Students who are non-degree seeking (non-curricular) must see an advisor in Enrollment Services.